nilachalasahoo/Agro-Help/README.md

 ![logo](https://github.com/nilachalasahoo/Agro-Help/blob/main/Image/investment-g6aa818fc1_1920.jpg)
 # Agro-Help
-It is smart AI website that helps the farmer to detect various plant disease from the picture.
-It developed on a CNN based model which can detect 40 classes of plant disease present in the dataset.
+Welcome to the Agro Help GitHub repository, where technology meets agriculture to address one of the most pressing challenges of our time – plant disease detection.
+🌾 Empowering Agriculture with AI: Introducing Agro Help!
+Our mission is to revolutionize plant disease detection using cutting-edge AI technology.
+Join us in reshaping the future of agriculture for enhanced crop health and global food security.
+Let's cultivate innovation together! 🌱🔬